Ezuniga13/Ezuniga13/README.md

 I am a former Math tutor turned Data Scientist.
 I like jazz music and am bit of a foodie.

--- I have a passioin for Machine Learning | Data Engineering | Data Science and Analysis -- - 🌱 I’m currently working on Django sales report app
+-I have a passioin for Machine Learning | Data Engineering | Data Science and Analysis <br/>
+-🌱 I’m currently working on Django sales report app

 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/esteban-zuniga-b6460091/)